cjrh/aiomsg/README.md

     $ just test     # run the test suite
     $ just lint     # ruff check

-Releasing the Python package is documented in `python-lib/RELEASING.md`;
-in short, `just release patch` (from `python-lib/`) bumps the version, tags, and pushes, and a pushed `v*` tag triggers PyPI publishing via GitHub Actions.
+Releases are repository-wide: `just release X.Y.Z` (from the repository root) aligns every implementation's version metadata, tests the repository, tags, and pushes.
+A pushed `v*` tag triggers PyPI and npm publishing; see `RELEASING.md`.

 See each implementation's own `README` for language-specific developer instructions.